Ricin

 • If you have breathed a chemical, immediately move to fresh air.

-• Wash skin and hair with soap and large amounts of water to flush away the liquid chemical.
+• Wash your skin and hair with soap and large amounts of water to flush away the liquid chemical.
 If you cannot find soap, just use plain water.
 Flush eyes with water following liquid exposure to the eye.

 • If you have been exposed to powder, remove contaminated clothing and wash exposed skin and hair with soap and water.